DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 There is a 3-in-4 chance the goblins from #13 will respond to the hue and cry of these guards.
 As 1d4 of the goblins at #13 will be sleeping, the CK should stagger their arrival.

-**Goblin guards x 4:** _(These lawful evil humanoids' vital stats are HD 1d6, HP 4, AC 14, MV 20 ft.
-Their saves are physical.
-Their special abilities are darkvision 60 ft. and light sensitivity [-1 to attacks in bright light].
-They have leather armor, throwing axe, short sword, and 3d6 cp.
-XP: 5+1)_
+**Goblin guards x 4:** _(These goblin guards’ vital statistics are HD 1d6.
+HP 4 each.
+AC 14.
+MV 20 ft. disposition law/evil.
+Their primary attributes are physical.
+They wear leather armor and carry a throwing axe, a short sword, and 3d6 copper in coin each.
+Their special abilities include darkvision 60 ft. and light sensitivity, imposing a –1 penalty to attack rolls in bright light.
+XP 5+1.)_

 ### >>[begin boxed text]<<